alterNERDtive/EDDiscovery-wiki/Using-the-ScreenShots-Page.md

 * Auto convert: turn on/off screen shot system

-* ED/Steam Screenshot directory: Set this to the correct folder.
+* ED/Steam Screenshot folder: Set this to the correct folder.
 See below.

-* Converted Pictures: Where to put the files after conversion.
+* Store Converted Pictures: Where to put the files after conversion.

 * Save As: What format to put the files in (note BMP cannot be used if the converted pictures folder is the same as ED screenshot folder)

 * Scan For: What files to scan for.
 Select BMP for ED launcher/ED, JPG/PNG (as selected by steam).

+* In Sub Folder: Option to store the file in a subfolder of store converted pictures, which different naming schemes.

+* File Name Format: Use the drop down to select your preferred naming schema.

 * Remove original image after conversion: Select to delete the original screenshot (do not use for steam).

 * Mark High Resolution Files: Add a marker to show in the filename its Hi Res (ED Screenshots only)

-* File Name Format: Use the drop down to select your preferred naming schema.

 On the left you have the following options: